 PermitsTrekkers’ Information Management System (TIMS) Permit & Langtang National Park Permit

-• Start from the traditional Tamang villages of Syabrubesi, dotted with Tibetan-style houses and gompas
+• Begin your journey in the traditional Tamang village of Syabrubesi, where Tibetan-style houses and gompas greet you.

-• Pass through pristine oak and rhododendron forests along a remote Himalayan valley
+• Trek through untouched oak and rhododendron forests, winding through a remote Himalayan valley.

-• Discover a hidden gem in the Himalayas far away from the tourist crowds
+• Discover a hidden Himalayan gem, far from the typical tourist trails.

 6. Upper Mustang Trek